 PBRC helps you give back to the community through a variety of volunteer service opportunities based on your particular set of legal skills, areas of interest and location.
-Opportunities range from direct representation and mediation to offering brief advice in clinics, staffing hotlines and mentoring new volunteers.
+Opportunities range from direct representation in court, to providing transactional assistance or offering brief advice in clinics, staffing hotlines and mentoring new volunteers.

-Extensive, high quality free or discounted training is available to you in exchange for a pro bono commitment.
+Extensive, high-quality free or discounted training is available to you in exchange for a pro bono commitment.
 Courses are offered either live or on-line via webcast or webinar formats in various levels.
-Free and discounted slots for a selection of MSBA CLE courses are also available through PBRC.
+Free and discounted slots for a selection of MSBA CLE courses and discounted slots in MAJ trainings are also available through PBRC.

 PBRC recognizes the value of mentors, especially for newer lawyers or those entering a new practice area.
 Most programs connect volunteers with more experienced practitioners as needed, and all of PBRC’s Pro Bono Projects engage mentors to assist new volunteers.

 The vast majority of legal services programs provide malpractice insurance to their volunteers.
 All volunteers in PBRC’s Pro Bono Projects, including government and corporate counsel and retired attorneys, receive primary malpractice insurance coverage for their pro bono casework or clinic service.